bit-shashank/CityRunner/README.md

   The game is currently live on the web and can be played [HERE](https://cityrunner.000webhostapp.com/)

 # StoryLine
-  Misti is a cute little girl, she is on her way home.
+  Sristi is a cute little girl, she is on her way home.
 She is afraid of dogs and doesn't like them.
   On her way to home, she may counter may wild crazy dogs, will you help her reach home safely.
 Let's SEE...

 # To-do
-  * Misti likes chocolates very much, you may add chocolates for Misti to collect while she is on her way to home.
+  * Sristi likes chocolates very much, you may add chocolates for Misti to collect while she is on her way to home.
   * Adding sounds!
   * Adding a leaderboard
   * Adding a loading bar while the game assets are downloaded